 After a careful environmental review, the Seattle Department of Transportation (SDOT) has determined that the pedestrian projects in the 23rd Ave S/S Walker St area will not have a probable significant adverse impact on the environment.
 SDOT is required to consider the environmental consequences of proposed projects under the Washington State Environmental Policy Act (SEPA).
 SDOT issued a Determination of Non-Significance (DNS) on Tuesday, February 18, 2014.
 The SEPA checklist, linked below, includes a summary of the project’s impacts on water quality, air quality, plants, animals, hazardous materials, noise, land use, light, recreation, cultural resources, parking, and other disciplines.
 The public comment and appeal periods have closed.

 Please contact Maribel Cruz at 206-684-7963 or email@example.com with any questions or concerns.

 These improvements reached 100 percent design in April 2014.
-The project team expects to move to construction as early as October 2014.
-Construction will be complete in early 2015.
+The project went to construction in October 2014 and the project team anticipates the work will be completed in early 2015.